ValentinaGavranic/Android-Quiz/README.md

-## Student project for the course "Programiranje za suvremene procesore" at PMF Zagreb.
+## Student project for the course "Programiranje za suvremene procesore" at PMF Zagreb, 2018./2019.

 ## 📱 Android-Quiz